afurey0/vscode-cf-md/README.md

 ## Features

-- CFML syntax highlighting in fenced code blocks based on [this](https://github.com/mjbvz/vscode-fenced-code-block-grammar-injection-example) repository.
+- Adds CFML syntax highlighting to fenced code blocks in Markdown.
+This functionality is based on [this](https://github.com/mjbvz/vscode-fenced-code-block-grammar-injection-example) repository.
+To use, start your codeblock with `cfml` immediately after the three backticks.
-- CFScript syntax highlighting in fenced code blocks.
+- Adds CFScript syntax highlighting in fenced code blocks.
 Grammar is based on the one used by [vscode-cfml](https://github.com/KamasamaK/vscode-cfml).
+To use, start your codeblock with `cfscript` immediately after the three backticks.

 ## Future Additions